 Said Behdad Eghbali, Co-Founder and Managing Partner, and James Pade, Partner at Clearlake.

-Transaction expected to get finalized in the first quarter of 2021, when it will become a wholly owned affiliate of Clearlake.
+The transaction is expected to get finalized in the first quarter of 2021 when it will become a wholly-owned affiliate of Clearlake.

 You may be confused because you see many EIG companies like BlueHost and HostGator referred to as the best hosting companies out there when the reality is different because those who review them are doing it mostly for the big affiliate commissions without any ethics to their audience.